-The FCC's E-rate program is the government's program for connecting the nation's schools and libraries to broadband.
+The FCC's E-rate program connects the nation's schools and libraries to broadband.
 It is the government's largest educational technology program.
 When E-rate was established in 1996, only 14 percent of the nation's K-12 classrooms had access to the Internet.
 Today, virtually all schools and libraries have Internet access.

 Modernizing E-rate is critical for the future of our children and our citizens.
 We encourage all to comment on the reform proposals so that we can ensure that schools and libraries have affordable access to the high-speed broadband they need - in the most effective, efficient way possible.

-Helping American Students Compete in a Digital World
+Chairman Wheeler's blog post: Helping American Students Compete in a Digital World (1/24/14)

 FCC Launches Update of E-Rate for Broadband in Schools and Libraries